Rush Lindbaugh behind the golden EIB microphone and the cutting edge of societal evolution.

 But if you buy a case of tea from right now through October 18th at 11.59 p.m.
 Pacific time, you're automatically entered to win it.

-You know I don't stay in dumps, and neither do people who win my contests.
+You know, I don't stay in dumps, and neither do people who win my contests.

 It's not going to be a dump, and it's not going to be a wedding chapel hotel either.

-It's going to be a top draw place.
+It's going to be a top-draw place.

-Three days, two-night trip for two to Las Vegas, airfare, hotel room at a well-known prestigious hotel, and credit towards meals.
+Three days, two-night trip for two to Las Vegas, airfare, hotel room at a well-known, prestigious hotel, and credit towards meals.

 We went through the regulatory hoops.

-If you're the winner and you can't travel when you want to gift it, you can do that.
+If by chance you can't fly, for example, if you're the winner and you can't travel and you want to gift it, you can do that.

 But there are going to be a lot of chances to win.